m6c7l/pymmw/docs/README.md

 * IWR6843 ES2.0
   * mmWave SDK Demo (SDK 3.5.0.4)

-> Make sure to connect the carrier board (i.e. ICBOOST) of the antenna module used (e.g. IWR6843-ISK, -ISK-ODS, or -AOP-EVM) via FTDI to enable resets without pressing NRST.
+> Make sure to connect the carrier board (i.e. ICBOOST) of the antenna module used (e.g. IWR6843-ISKODS) via FTDI to enable resets without pressing NRST.
 Resets via XDS110 are supported for IWR-BOOST-EVMs devices only.

 > Advanced frame configuration with subframes is yet not supported.